· Lincoln J Bicalho · Development · 24 min read

 var user = new ClaimsPrincipal(identity);

-// Cache the state for 1 minute
+// Cache for 1 minute to reduce parsing overhead

 _cachedAuthState = new AuthenticationState(user);